Francis Heaulme: Personality

-Chief Warrant Officer Gendarmerie, Jean-François Abgrall, the Research Section of the gendarmerie in Rennes, is the specialist for cases in which Francis Heaulme was convicted, accused or suspect.
-He arrested Heaulme on January 7, 1992 at Bischwiller in Alsace.
+Chief Warrant Officer Gendarmerie, Jean-François Abgrall, the Research Section of the gendarmerie in Rennes, is the specialist for cases in which Francis Heaulme was convicted, accused or suspected.
+He arrested Heaulme on 7 January 1992 at Bischwiller in Alsace.

 Behind the face of a madman hides a manipulative and calculating mind.
 His morbid game consists of releasing bits of information to police to make it clear that he had "hit a snag" (pépin), a term he uses to describe his murders.
-This occurred in each new case, and is evident throughout the course of his dialogs.
+This occurred in each new case and is evident throughout the course of his dialogues.

-According to one of his successive string of lawyers, Gonzalez de Pierre Gaspard, Heaulme is not to be confronted with an authority, whether a policeman, a police officer or a judge, because he feels like they can make him say whatever they want.
+According to one of his successive string of lawyers, Gonzalez de Pierre Gaspard, Heaulme is not to be confronted by an authority, whether a policeman, a police officer or a judge, because he feels like they can make him say whatever they want.